UKCloud/documentation/articles/portal/ptl-how-restrict-access-vcloud-api.md

 > [!NOTE]
 > When specifying IP addresses, you must use individual IP addresses.
 You cannot restrict access to groups of IP addresses, for example by range or subnet.

+> [!IMPORTANT]
+> Be careful when entering IP addresses.
+Entering the wrong address may make the vCloud API inaccessible and you will be unable to change the settings.
+If you lose access to the API, contact UKCloud Support.

 ## Restricting access to the vCloud API

 To restrict access to the vCloud API: